CiscoDevNet/intersight-powershell/docs/Initialize-IntersightTamAdvisoryDefinition.md

 ```

 ### -ExecuteOnPod
-Orion pod on which this advisory should process.\n* `tier1` - Advisory processing will be taken care in first advisory driver of multinode cluster.\n* `tier2` - Advisory processing will be taken care in second advisory driver of multinode cluster.
+Orion pod on which this advisory should process.\n* `tier1` - Advisory processing will be taken care by batch processing.\n* `tier2` - Advisory processing will be taken care by stream processing.

 ```yaml
 Type: TamAdvisoryDefinition.ExecuteOnPodEnum